towerhouse/Healthmeasures-Laravel/README.md

 http://mbhealth-api.local/healthmeasures/measure
 and it will render all the measures from the database

-### Test
+### Tests

 There are unit tests for each action except for the upload files actions.
-I have not find a way to do them yet.
+I have not found a way to do them yet.

+### ToDos

+Limit with query parameters the number of results (pagination)

 ### Html report generation